tnakamot/sbt-cc/README.md

 ## Usage

-To use this plugin in your sbt project, add the following lines to `project/plugins.sbt`.
+To use this plugin in your sbt project, add the following line to `project/plugins.sbt`.

-    resolvers += Resolver.bintrayIvyRepo("nyakamoto", "sbt-plugins")
     addSbtPlugin("com.github.tnakamot" % "sbt-cc" % "0.0.3")

-If `project/plugins.sbt` does not exist in your project, just make it with the above two lines.
+If `project/plugins.sbt` does not exist in your project, just make it with the above one line.
 Then, make sure that you import `sbtcc` module in `build.sbt` as shown
 below:

     import sbtcc._